sagov8/prueba-frontend/README.md

 # Available Scripts
 In the project directory, you can run:

-# npm run dev
+## npm run dev
 Runs the app in the development mode.
 Open http://localhost:5173 to view it in your browser.

-# The page will reload when you make changes.
+The page will reload when you make changes.
-You may also see any lint errors in the console.

-# npm run build
+## npm run build
 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.